junaid-mohammad/Cute-Date-Ideas/README.md

 ## 🤝 Contribution

-If you have ideas for improving the Cute Date Ideas app—such as adding more date ideas, enhancing the UI, or integrating new features—feel free to fork the repository and submit a pull request.
+If you have ideas for improving the Love Roulette app—such as adding more date ideas, enhancing the UI, or integrating new features—feel free to fork the repository and submit a pull request.
 Contributions are always welcome!

 ---